Ifychim/iOS-Dev-Practice/swift5-programming-basics/notes/notes.md

     - Constants
     - Range Operator and Randomization.
     - Functions and Inference
+    - 5 step process to solve programming problems in Swift5

 #### **`Naming Conventions`:**
 In Swift5 `camelCasing` is the conventional method for naming variables and functions.